Michelle Badash, MS

 If left untreated, RMSF can cause severe problems to organs or skin near the leaky blood vessels.
-Symptoms will depend on what organs are involved.
+Symptoms will depend on which organs are involved.

-The doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
 RMSF can be difficult to diagnose because the symptoms are similar to many other diseases and the rash may not be there at first.
-Many people do not realize they have been bitten by a tick which can also make the diagnosis more difficult.
+Many people do not realize they have been bitten by a tick, which can also make the diagnosis more difficult.

 A blood test may be done to confirm the diagnosis if your doctor suspects RMSF.
 Other tests, like a complete blood count and electrolytes, may be done to evaluate the severity of the disease.
 A spinal tap may be done to look for infection in the spinal fluid.